 b.
 For a company that has one or more future hedging strategies supporting the contracts:

 i.
-For a hedging program with hedge payoffs that offset index credits associated with indexed interest strategies (index credits):
+For a future hedging strategy with hedge payoffs that offset index credits associated with index crediting strategies (index credits):

 a) In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset index credits to contract holders.